Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models

-Some of the papers above explicitly (or implicitly) aim to achieve an important uniformity guarantees with respect to the (unknown) values of the parameters.
-These uniform properties translate into more reliable finite sample performance of these inference procedures because they are robust with respect to (unavoidable) model selection mistakes.
-There is now substantial theoretical and empirical evidence on the potential poor finite sample performance of estimators that rely on perfect model selection to build confidence regions when applied to models without separation from zero of the coefficients (i.e. small coefficients).
-Most of the criticism of these procedures are consequence of negative results established in \cite{LeebPotscher2005}, \cite{leeb:potscher:hodges} and the references therein.
-This work contributes to this literature by proposing methods that will deliver confidence regions that also have uniformity guarantees for (heteroscedastic) quantile regression models allowing $p\gg n$.
-Although related in spirit with our previous work, \cite{BelloniChernozhukovHansen2011,BelloniChernozhukovKato2013a,BelloniChernozhukovWei2013}, new tools and major departures are required to accommodate the non-differentiability of the loss function, heteroscedsaticity of the data, and the non-parametric setting.
+This work and some of the papers cited above achieve an important uniformity guarantee with respect to the (unknown) values of the parameters.
+These uniform properties translate into more reliable finite sample performance of the proposed inference procedures because they are robust with respect to (unavoidable) model selection mistakes.
+There is now substantial theoretical and empirical evidence on the potential poor finite sample performance of inference methods that rely on perfect model selection when applied to models without separation from zero of the coefficients (i.e., small coefficients).
+Most of the criticism of these procedures are consequence of negative results established in \cite{LeebPotscher2005}, \cite{leeb:potscher:hodges}, and the references therein.

-Finally, in the process of establishing the main results we also contribute to the literature of high-dimensional estimation.
-An intermediary step of the method required the estimation of a weighted least squares version of Lasso in which weights are estimated.
-Finite sample bounds of Lasso for the prediction rate are established to this new case.
-Finite sample bounds for the prediction norm on the estimation error of $\ell_1$-penalized quantile regression in nonparametric models extending results on \cite{BC-SparseQR,kato,Wang2012}.
-We further developed results on instrumental quantile regression problems in which we allow for the dimension to increase and estimated instruments.